MaowImpl/Caffeinated/README.md

 Caffeinated is very extendable, meaning that a new caf expression can be added without too much work.<br>
 **What is the main downside of Caffeinated over these other projects?** It's not finished yet, but perhaps eventually it will be.

+*Disclaimer: I do actually like most of these projects (except for APs, they suck), I just wanted to point out a few reasons why I prefer this project over them.*

 ## Caffeinated Syntax

 ### Caf expressions